madhur/awesome-conky/README.md

 4. Install [fbcmd](http://fbcmd.dtompkins.com/) for facebook notifications

+5. Update the 29229014 location code in `.conkyrc-weather` with your location code

-5. `conky_start.sh` is a main executable which fires up all the three conkies.
+6. `conky_start.sh` is a main executable which fires up all the three conkies.
 You might want to put it in your startup of your X Window.

 There are 3 conky configurations as follows: